Yutsuten/notes/notes/tool/windows/xorg.md

 ## SSH

+To be able to forward X11,
-Install `dbus-x11` in the remote server.
+install the following in the remote server:

-When using `ssh -Y` X11 forwarding must work.
+- Debian-based distribution: `dbus-x11`
+- Arch-based distribution: `xorg-xauth`

+Make sure to have `X11Forwarding yes` in `/etc/ssh/sshd_config`.
+If making any changes, restart `sshd` service and re-login.

+Use `ssh -Y` to login the server.